dylan-cancelliere/cfg2g/README.md

 -   Space to advertise community events/mutual aid efforts
 -   RSS Feed or similar of SJP@RIT socials posts
 -   Upcoming campus events/company visits, linked back to our guide
+-   Pre-built filters for past/upcoming career fairs, BDS, and other notable sources